On the Pitfalls of Batch Normalization for End-to-End Video Learning: A Study on Surgical Workflow Analysis: Model Architectures

 Fig.~\ref{fig:arch} shows the network architectures used in our experiments.
 For the GroupNorm-based Resnet-50, we use GroupNorm with 32 groups since this performed best in the original paper~\citep{wu2018group} and has a pretrained model available\footnote{\url{https://github.com/ppwwyyxx/GroupNorm-reproduce/releases/tag/v0.1}}.
 For 2-stage TCN models, we follow TeCNO~\citep{czempiel2020tecno} as close as possible.
 Although not reported in the paper, we follow their exact model configuration with 2 stages, 9 layers per stage and 64 feature channels per layer\footnote{\url{https://github.com/tobiascz/TeCNO/issues/6\#issuecomment-802851853}}.

 Fig.~\ref{fig:frozen_blocks} shows which backbone blocks are frozen in the respective experiments.
 Note that with a BN-based backbone, batch statistics were still used for normalization during training.
-Setting BN to evaluation mode in frozen layers led to model failure.
+Setting BN to evaluation mode (i.e. using ImageNet's global stats) in frozen layers yielded similar results.